iotaledger/goshimmer/docs/concepts/glossary.md

 #### PROOF-OF-WORK
 Data which is difficult (costly, time-consuming) to produce but easy for others to verify.

-#### RANDOM WALK
-A mathematical object that describes a path, which consists of a succession of random steps in some mathematical space.

 #### REATTACHMENT
 Resending a transaction by redoing tip selection and referencing newer tips by redoing PoW.